Lamden/docs/docs/wallet/backup_keystore.md

 Each storage suggestion has it's pros and cons.
 Pick the one that works best for you or come up with your own solution.

 1. USB Drive
-    - Pros: Great "Offline" storeage solution that can hold multiple keystore files.
+    - Pros: Great "Offline" storage solution that can hold multiple keystore files.
     - Cons: USB drives can be prone to corruption, easily misplaced or damaged.
 2. Cloud storage
     - Pros: Redundant Storage that is automatically backed up and accessible anywhere.
 Some cloud solutions, such as OneDrive's "Vault", feature include 2FA on specific folders.